clp-research/slurk/docs/slurk_bots_events.rst

 Commands
 --------
 Commands are very similar to text messages, but they are only visible to bots.
-In order for a user to be able to send commands they need the permission ``send_command``.
+In order for a user to be able to send commands, they need the permission ``send_command``.
 Commands are normally sent by human users.
 For a chat message to be understood as a command, it needs to be prefixed by a slash ``/``.
 It is, however, also possible for bots to send commands:

 .. code-block:: python